 As such, there is an opportunity to partner with village entrepreneurs in order to help them identify and recruit new customers; promote and cross-sell services; and manage lending due diligence, disbursement, and repayment.
-Opportunity 1 along the sesame value chain

 - Leverage existing formal and informal networks in the village to provide services for farmers? - Provide a faster way to disburse, track, and repay loans?